dymoksc/spanf/README.md

 	type with an ID = 1 (*please, make sure, that such event type is present in the database, before using this transformer*);
 * notifiers/sample_notifier.py - sample notifier, simply appends a message about any event it receives (*please, make sure, that the notifiers/sample_notifier.log file is accessible and writable by the script*).
+Requires the project root in PYTHONPATH

 Note, that event emitters should have set *None* as their output format to function properly.